 5- Stop Taking Birth Control Pills

-Birth control pills are considered as one of the safe and affordable method for preventing unwanted pregnancies.
-However the hormonal composition of birth control pills may affect hormonal levels of your body and can make your periods irregular.
-If you are planning to get pregnant soon then it is advised to stop taking contraceptives few months before you try to conceive.
+Birth control pills are considered as one of the safe and affordable methods for preventing unwanted pregnancies.
+However, the hormonal composition of birth control pills may affect hormonal levels of your body and can make your periods irregular.
+If you are planning to get pregnant soon then it is advised to stop taking contraceptives a few months before you try to conceive.
+(10)

 Hope this article has helped to resolve your queries on signs of a normal menstrual cycle.
 Follow Elawoman to get regular updates on fertility health and treatment.